polyseam/cndi/docs/walkthroughs/dev/airflow.md

 > [!NOTE]
 > Using `cndi` to deploy a cluster locally is the least reliable way to deploy
 > because every computer is different.
 As always, if you run into issues please
-> reach out to us on [discord](https://cndi.run/di?utm_id=5116)
+> reach out to us on [discord](https://cndi.run/di?utm_id=5116)!

 ## overview 🔭

 This walkthough uses `cndi` to customize and deploy our `airflow` Template with the `dev/microk8s` deployment target.
-In just a few minutes we will be able to deploy a new Kubernetes cluster to DEV that has been optimally configured for Airflow, including GitOps with Secrets management, right out-of-the-box.
+In just a few minutes we will be able to deploy a new Kubernetes cluster to your dev environment that has been optimally configured for Airflow, including GitOps with Secrets management, right out-of-the-box.
 This framework will enable quick iteration of infrastructure, applications and manifests in a GitHub workflow you are already comfortable with.

 ![cndi cluster](/docs/walkthroughs/dev/img/cndi-cluster-0.png)